chriskish19/sfct/README.md

 ## Future Plans
 1. ~~Add more control over syncing and copying(sftc_list.txt will have more commands and arguments)~~
 2. ~~Implement multithreaded copying~~
-3. Linux support
+3. Linux support.
-4. Mac support
+4. Mac support.
-5. Add GUI
+5. Add GUI.
 6. Address current limitations.
 7. Add more features.
 8. Packaged installer.